 PARENT= A character or numeric variable that contains the part number of the parent item.
-The type of this variable must be the same as that of the variable specified in the COMP= parameter.
+The type of this variable must be the same as that of the variable specified in the COMP= this variable in the Product Structure data set, it assumes the scrap factor of the new relationship is 0.